 Efficacy and safety of topical NSAIDs in the management of osteoarthritis: Evidence from real-life setting trials and surveys

-One article on PainSci cites Rannou 2016: Voltaren Gel: Does It Work?
+One page on PainSci cites Rannou 2016: Voltaren Gel: Does It Work?

 original abstract †Abstracts here may not perfectly match originals, for a variety of technical and practical reasons.
 Some abstacts are truncated for my purposes here, if they are particularly long-winded and unhelpful.
 I occasionally add clarifying notes.
 And I make some minor corrections.